patito/cv/README.md

 ## Experience

+### Spotify - Senior Software Engineer (EH TESTE, VIADO)

+Hey, it your profile looks amazing, and I believe you blablabla this role you would be rdeveloping in java bla bla bla bla reach me on marcelog@spotify.com

 ### DBA Technology

 I attended of the project to develop a system of vehicle count on Brazilian highways, basically my task was read files with a lot of records and parse all information, store in memory and report this information in a human readable.
 This project was developed using language C ANSI and Linux platform.